-Section 4 - Provides an overview of the protocols used in the current implementation.

-Section 5 - Describes the development status of the Agents, together with the interaction protocol.

-Section 6 - Describes, from a high-level perspective, the connections between the different systems.

-Section 7 - Presents a summary of the current development state with conclusions and provides an overview on how future work will proceed.
+- Section 4 Provides an overview of the protocols used in the current implementation. - Section 5 Describes the development status of the Agents, together with the interaction protocol. - Section 6 Describes, from a high-level perspective, the connections between the different systems. - Section 7 Presents a summary of the current development state with conclusions.